Nodeguardians/ng-frontend-application/README.md

 - [Axios](https://axios-http.com/)
 - [Cypress](https://www.cypress.io/)

-> the project is already configured and ready to use these libraries
+> the project is already configured and ready to be used with these libraries

 ## Requirements